The Frederick Douglass Homepage

 Researching your Cherokee Heritage

-Abraham Lincoln referred to him as the most meritorious man of the nineteenth century.
+Abraham Lincoln referred to Frederick Douglass as "the most meritorious man of the nineteenth century."

 Frederick Douglass has been referred to as the father of the civil rights movement.
 He rose through determination, brilliance, and eloquence to shape the American nation.
 He was an abolitionist, human rights and women's rights activist, orator, author, journalist, publisher, and social reformer.